Zach-1147/Illumina-Allele-Converter/README.md

-# Allele Orientation Conversion Tool For Infinium Genotyping Array Data
+# Allele Conversion Tool For Infinium Genotyping Array Data

 This is a command line tool that supports converting between different allele-reporting formats in an illumina Infinium GDA final report.